Attribution 4.0 (CC BY 4.0)https://creativecommons.org/licenses/by/4.0/

 https://fred.stlouisfed.org/legal/#copyright-public-domainhttps://fred.stlouisfed.org/legal/#copyright-public-domain

-Graph and download economic data for Consumer Price Index for All Urban Consumers: Food and Beverages in U.S. City Average (CPIFABSL) from Jan 1967 to Feb 2025 about beverages, urban, food, consumer, CPI, inflation, price index, indexes, price, and USA.
+Graph and download economic data for Consumer Price Index for All Urban Consumers: Food in U.S. City Average (CPIUFDNS) from Jan 1913 to Jun 2025 about urban, food, consumer, CPI, inflation, price index, indexes, price, and USA.

 https://fred.stlouisfed.org/legal/#copyright-public-domainhttps://fred.stlouisfed.org/legal/#copyright-public-domain